-After an injury derailed his 2020 season, Sounders’ youngster Danny Leyva is and determined to prove himself in 2021
+After an injury derailed his 2020 season, Sounders’ youngster Danny Leyva is determined to prove himself in 2021

 The assertiveness is still there.
 A foot injury couldn’t take the admirable trait from Danny Leyva even though it did delay his goals with the Sounders FC.

 Instead of entering the 2021 season as a certified challenger for starting minutes, Leyva still has to prove his rookie MLS season wasn’t a fluke.
-His push for minutes has created a welcomed training camp battle among the midfielders.
+His push for minutes has created a welcomed training-camp battle among the midfielders.

 “I have high hopes for Danny,” Sounders coach Brian Schmetzer said.
 “We’ll bring him along in preseason and see how he does.
 Try him out in some exhibition games … and then the rest is up to him.
 It’s always about the players, they’re the ones that put themselves on the field.”

-Leyva, became the youngest player signed by the Sounders when he inked a deal at age 15 in April 2019.
+Leyva became the youngest player signed by the Sounders when he inked a deal at age 15 in April 2019.
 Four months later, the Homegrown Player had made three starts and blended well with the veterans on the roster.

 Schmetzer didn’t select Leyva for the club’s playoff run and eventual MLS Cup win, but Leyva was expected to take on a bigger role in 2020.
-And he did, making an appearance in Seattle’s CONCACAF Champions League match against C.D.
+And he did, making an appearance in the CONCACAF Champions League match against C.D.
 Olimpia in Honduras and starting in the MLS season-opener against the Chicago Fire, which ended in a 2-1 Sounders win at Lumen Field.

 But the pandemic hit in March, altering everything globally.
-MLS resumed competition after a four-month layoff with a tournament in Florida, Leyva playing 11 minutes as a substitute in a group stage win against the Vancouver Whitecaps FC in July.
+MLS resumed competition after a four-month layoff with a tournament in Florida, Leyva playing 11 minutes as a substitute in a group-stage win against the Vancouver Whitecaps FC in July.

 It would mark the end of Leyva’s 2020 season as he fractured his fifth metatarsal during a training session in Florida.
 Leyva returned to Seattle for surgery and to rehabilitate the injury.